 Antwerp serves as the diamond industry’s hub.
 Presently, the city cuts and polishes 85% of the raw diamonds sold in retail outlets worldwide.
 Isn’t that crazy?

-Common knowledge holds the following Belgium Facts: There are around 300 breweries operational and running in 2018, according to the majority of sources, and there are approximately 2,200 Belgian beers on the market.
+Common knowledge holds the following facts: There are around 300 breweries operational and running in 2018, according to most sources, and there are approximately 2,200 Belgian beers on the market.

 You can consume beer in Belgium for six years and never have the same brew again.
 During his year of stay in Belgium, Svet had only the chance to try roughly fifty different beers.